goFrendiAsgard/zaruba/docs/README.md

 Welcome to Zaruba Documentation.

 Zaruba is a [task](core-concepts/task/README.md) runner and [CLI utility](utilities/README.md).
-It helps you to `write`, `generate`, `orchestrate`, and `run` tasks quickly.
+It helps you to `write`, `generate`, `orchestrate`, and `run` your tasks at once.

 To start working with Zaruba, you need to [create a project](use-cases/create-a-project.md) and [add some resources](use-cases/add-resources/README.md).
 Once your project is ready, you can start [running some tasks](run-tasks/README.md).

-Please visit our [end-to-end tutorial](use-cases/from-zero-to-cloud.md) to see how things work in real life.
+You can visit our [end-to-end tutorial](use-cases/from-zero-to-cloud.md) to get a better glimpse.

-You can also [learn the core concepts](core-concepts/README.md) to get a better understanding.
+Please also [learn the core concepts](core-concepts/README.md) to see how things work in detail.

 # Table of Content